rohitx/CapstoneProject/README.md

 ```

 1. `App`:This directory has the actual application written in Flask and Jinja that runs on www.indiegamerpro.com.
+This directory contains the `model.py` and `app.py` and `getGameName.py`.
+The `app.py` runs the Flask application. `getGameName.py` takes the user-inputThe `model.py` recommends a game based on user input while
 2. `GetData`: This directory has two python files.
 The `getMongoDBMetacritic.py` and `getMongoDBIndiedb.py`.
 Both of these files are web scrapers.
 They scrape the www.metacritic.com and www.indiedb.com websites for game information such as summaries, genre, title, platform, and more.
 3. `Recommender`: This subdirectory contains two main files, `getCorpus.py` and `model.py`.
 The python program `getCopus.py` creates a corpus or bag-of-words from all of the ~1500 indie games.
 It has other files such as the dictionary, index file and the model file.